From Voice to Text: How AI Is Changing the Way We Write

 4. Style adjustment: Adapts to your preferred writing style

 After basic transcription, NLP (Natural Language Processing) models analyze what you've said to understand context.
 They can tell when you're asking a question versus making a statement, even if your voice doesn't rise at the end.
+In 2026, these models also detect subtle cues like sarcasm, emphasis, and emotional intent - something that was nearly impossible just a couple years ago.

 Then comes the really impressive part.
 AI writing assistants like those found in CleverType keyboard go beyond just writing down what you said.
 They add appropriate punctuation, fix grammar issues, and even format the text based on what you're creating.